 Here in Tubik Blog, we often bring up the issue of UI animation as a method of boosting positive user experience via attractive and functional interfaces.
 Today’s post presents the set of animated interfaces created by studio designers for a variety of projects and concepts.

 Jewelry E-Commerce Application

-Here is the design concept for e-commerce – an app for the online jewelry shop.
+Here is the design concept for e-commerce – an app for an online jewelry shop.
 The presented screens show the animated interactions with items: you can see how users can choose a product from the catalog, and check its details and rating.
-They can also share the product cards to their social network accounts and open check out.
-The center of the visual composition is focused on the images presenting the items, while icons are stroke and minimalistic so as not to distract buyers’ attention.
+They can also share the product cards to their social network accounts and open checkout.
+The center of the visual composition is focused on the images presenting the items, while icons are stroked and minimalistic so as not to distract buyers’ attention.
 The color palette features pastel shades that look sophisticated on a general layout full of light and air.

 Book Swap App

 This one is the interface of a social network for readers concentrated on book swapping.
 The designer chose the dark basic background as the application is image-driven and features a lot of diverse pictures, including numerous book covers and users’ avatars, so the general style, which the dark environment creates for all that stuff, looks classy.
 As data blocks like “Followers” and “Following” are standard and recognizable elements for many social networks and blogs, in this app, the designer decided to experiment a bit and optimize the space and factor out the common denominator leaving only ‘ers and ‘ing.